Ruthenic/rodder/docs/html/_sources/index.rst.txt

 Support
 -------

 If you are having issues, please let us know on our Github issue tracker at github.com/Ruthenic/rodder/issues!
+Alternatively, email me at mdrakea3@tutanota.com (you are less likely to get a timely response), or Discord at AD#5988

 License
 -------